danlopez/pickles/site/content/products/_index.md

   heading: The best pickles
   description: ...
 main:
-  heading: Great coffee with no compromises
+  heading: Great pickles with no compromises
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
+    We hold our pickles to the highest standards from the shrub to the jar.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
+    That’s why we’re meticulous and transparent about each step of the pickle journey.
 We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
   image1: